 Jonathan Low '73 is a Partner and Co-Founder of Predictiv, LLC where he works with clients in Europe, South America, Asia and the US.
 His specialty is management performance and organizational effectiveness, focusing on the impact of intangibles such as strategy execution, brand/reputation, sustainability and innovation.
 Prior to founding Predictiv, Jon was a Senior Fellow at Cap Gemini Ernst & Young's Center for Business Innovation.
 Jon also served as Deputy Assistant Secretary of Labor for Work and Technology Policy in which position he worked closely with the OECD, the World Bank, the European Commission and other global entities on corporate governance and the future of financial reporting.
 He is the co-author of Invisible Advantage, published by Perseus Press in May 2002 and has contributed to or edited three other books.

-Sandy McCulloch ’50, after graduating from Dartmouth, joined Microfibres, Inc., a textile fabrics manufacturer founded by his father in 1926.
+Sandy McCulloch ’50 is Chair Emeritus of the Dickey Center Board of Visitors.
+After graduating from Dartmouth, he joined Microfibres, Inc., a textile fabrics manufacturer founded by his father in 1926.
 He has since served as a director of numerous organizations including Fleet National Bank, Narragansett Capital Corporation, Mt.
 Attitash Lift Corporation (chair) and Edgehill-Newport, Inc., an alcohol rehabilitation center.
 McCulloch chaired the Rhode Island Foundation, one of the nation's largest community foundations with assets in excess of $500 million.
 His service to Dartmouth has been extensive: as a member and then President of the Alumni Council, as Chair of the 1973-74 Dartmouth Alumni Fund, and as National Chair of the five-year "Campaign for Dartmouth" from 1977 to 1982.
 A member of the Dartmouth Board of Trustees for 13 years, he served as its Chair from 1986 to 1988.
 McCulloch was a founding father of the John Sloan Dickey Center for International Understanding at Dartmouth and has served as Chair of its Board of Visitors since inception in 1982.
 In 1998, he and his wife Dorothy (Dotty) endowed the James O. Freedman Presidential Professorship at Dartmouth.
 The McCullochs have also endowed a chair and found the new McCulloch Program for Global Initiatives at Mount Holyoke College.
 In 1992, they established the McAdams Charitable Foundation in support of public primary and secondary education.
 In 1983, Sandy McCulloch received an honorary Doctorate of Humane Letters from Johnson & Wales University, and in 2000, an honorary Doctorate of Laws from Dartmouth.

 Gina Russo '77 P'08 is a strong supporter of the Dickey Center and avid international traveler with an interest in international affairs and politics.
 Gina was formerly an assistant vice president in international banking at Wells Fargo and worked previously at Bankers Trust.
 Her volunteer activities include serving as president and trustee of Lancaster Country Day School, as trustee of the YWCA of Lancaster, and as director of the Junior League of Lancaster.
 At Dartmouth, Gina majored in Russian, played squash and was a member of the Glee Club, Handel Society, and Russian Club.
 Gina is a member of the President's Leadership Council and named theRusso Gallery in Haldeman Center.